Duxter7/GA-English-Notes/IT English 2 (A2).md

 So, you don't like videogames in general?

-I played a little; I progressed a li
+I played a little; I progressed a little